chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Troubleshooting
 ===================================================================

-If you run into issues during during setup or in the use of Chef Automate, see :doc:`Troubleshooting Chef Automate </troubleshooting_chef_automate>` for debugging tips and remediations.
+If you run into issues during during setup or in the use of Chef Automate, see `Troubleshooting Chef Automate </troubleshooting_chef_automate.html>`__ for debugging tips and remediations.

 Delivery-truck setup
 ====================================================================

 Delivery-truck is Chef Automate's recommended way of setting up build cookbooks.
-See :doc:`About the delivery-truck Cookbook </delivery_truck>` for directions on how to get started.
+See `About the delivery-truck Cookbook </delivery_truck.html>`__ for directions on how to get started.